-So, if you fall short on your goal, now is the time to consider trying to improve your email deliverability.
+It’s a good thing there are tried-and-tested strategies to help you reach the inbox in no time.
+So, if you fall short of your goal, now is the time to consider trying to improve your email deliverability.

-Here are the easy fixes that can help you keep your mail out of the spam folder:
+Here are some easy fixes to keep your mail out of the spam folder:

 1. Be Compliant

 Err on the side of caution.
-Depending on where your business is located, you should comply with anti-spam laws whenever you’re sending commercial emails.
+Depending on where your business is based, you should comply with anti-spam laws whenever you’re sending commercial emails.

-Some of the most important legislation in the world for email senders and marketers include the California Consumer Protection Act (CCPA), the General Data Protection Regulation (GDPR), Canada Anti-Spam Law (CASL), and CAN-SPAM.
+There are several important legislation in the world for email senders and marketers.
+These laws include the California Consumer Protection Act (CCPA), the General Data Protection Regulation (GDPR), the Canada Anti-Spam Law (CASL), and the CAN-SPAM Act.

 Evaluate what the law in your country or state asks for senders.
-For instance, CAN-SPAM requires commercial emails to avoid deception by stating the purpose of the email and including an unsubscribe hyperlink in every email sent.
+For instance, CAN-SPAM requires commercial emails to avoid deception.
+It does so by stating the purpose of the email and including an unsubscribe hyperlink in every email sent.

 Need more information?
 Check out the Federal Trade Commission’s CAN-SPAM ACT Compliance Guide for Business here!